Canada's Atlantic provinces begin to recover from historic damage caused by Fiona

 Officials were asking residents to stay off the roads – some of which were blocked by downed trees and debris – as crews attempted to restore power to those still in the dark following Saturday's storm, which had been downgraded from a hurricane.

-More than 250,000 electric customers in the hard-hit province of Nova Scotia still had no power as of Sunday morning.
+More than 190,000 electric customers in the hard-hit province of Nova Scotia still had no power as of 1:35 a.m.
+Monday.

 Nova Scotia Power president and CEO Peter Gregg said it would take several days for the 900 technicians in the field to restore power to some customers due to the extent of the damage.